Skip to main content

 • AliExpress: Your customer receives a grey plastic bag covered in Chinese text and customs declarations.
 It looks like "dropshipping junk."
 It screams "cheap."

 • Spocket: Most US/EU suppliers on Spocket use neutral packaging.
-Some even allow you to add Branded Invoicing (where your store’s logo and a thank you note go inside the box).
-This is how you turn a one-time buyer into a loyal fan.
+Some even allow you to add Branded Invoicing (where your store’s logo and a thank you note go inside the box) Want to see how this works?
+Adding your logo to a package is the easiest way to look like a pro.
+Read my full guide on The Secret to Repeat Customers: Branded Invoicing Explained to learn how to set this up in 5 minutes.

 • Winner: Spocket.